 The transfer process itself can take the form of a contract for transfer/purchase of business assets.

-In the case of money transfers, this can be done as a loan or by purchasing shares in the other company (or through dividend payments, if shares in the transferor company are owned by the recipient company).
+In the case of money transfers, these can be done as a loan or by purchasing shares in the other company, or through dividend payments if shares in the transferor company are owned by the recipient company.

-However, depending on whether or not the companies are both part of a group, there can be taxes to pay.
+However, depending on whether or not the companies are both part of the same group, there can be taxes to pay.

 Assets can be transferred between two separate limited companies (i.e., which do not form part of a group), but it should be noted that Capital Gains Tax (CGT) will be payable by the recipient company if the assets are transferred free of charge or below the fair market price.